OAGi/Score/docs/user_guide/index.rst

 detail of the ASCCP, see `Quick reference to different types of CCs <#find-the-usages-a.k.a.-where-used-of-a-core-component>`__.

-**Tip**: You can open an “ASCCP detail” page from within another Core Component tree.
-On any ASCCP node (bolded blue font node), click on the ellipsis next to the node and select “Open in new tab”.
+**Tip**: You can open an "ASCCP detail" page from within another Core Component tree.
+On any ASCCP node (bolded blue font node), click on the ellipsis next to the node and select "Open in new tab".

 Create a new ASCCP
 ^^^^^^^^^^^^^^^^^^